LeviSchuck/lmdvvyd/report.md

 Which means that I don't have leaks, however my temporaries looks like they could be used better.

-Ah… Found the reason!
+Ah...
+Found the reason!
 I was preallocating `n^2` instead of `2^n`!
 And now it looks like
 ![](http://i.imgur.com/hDmPP.png)

 And as you can see, it takes less time for the 4th hump which is the last hump in the fist image, since there's not as much reallocation!

-And now it looks like…
+And now it looks like...

     Took avg: ____0ms _______1µs ________1107ns for 1 items.
     Took avg: ____0ms _______3µs ________3033ns for 2 items.